Clueninja/xwiimote-godot/README.md

 until Creating a simple Plugin

 ## Building xwiimote-godot
-place godot-cpp in same directory as the src directory and Sconstruct file run
+place godot-cpp in same directory as the src directory and run
 ```bash
 $ scons platform=linux target=release
 ```